spbrogan/edk2-staging/UnitTestPkg/ReadMe.md

 The main "framework" library.
 This provides the framework init, suite init, and add test case functionality.
 It also supports the running of the suites and logging/reporting of results.

-### UnitTestAssetLib
+### UnitTestAssertLib

-The UnitTestAssetLib provides helper macros and functions for checking test conditions and reporting errors.
+The UnitTestAssertLib provides helper macros and functions for checking test conditions and reporting errors.
 Status and error info will be logged into the test context.
 There are a number of Assert macros that make the unit test code friendly to view and easy to understand.